 If you remove the vowels, Trky suddenly becomes quite a trendy, modern health food brand instead of the fun, playful snack it was before.

 A frustrating reality of human creativity is that most names have already been thought of.
-If those names have been trademarks, then the owners of those trademarks have right.
+If those names have been trademarks, then the owners of those trademarks have the right to it.

 If I decided to register a domain called Werizon, I’d have a hard time justifying that it wasn’t an infringement of Verizon’s trademark.

 As such, I may be forced to relinquish the domain to them.
-If that happened, I’ve just waited my time and money.
+If that happened, I’ve just wasted my time and money.
 You can check existing trademarks here.